netdata/netdata/docs/guides/monitor/lamp-stack.md

 but if you're curious, open your favorite browser and navigate to `http://localhost:19999` or `http://NODE:19999`, replacing `NODE` with the hostname or IP address of your system.

+## Enable hardware and Linux system monitoring

+There's nothing you need to do to enable [system monitoring](/docs/collect/system-metrics.md) and Linux monitoring with the Netdata Agent, which autodetects metrics from CPUs, memory, disks, networking devices, and Linux processes like systemd without any configuration.
+If you're using containers, Netdata automatically collects resource utilization metrics from each using the [cgroups data collector](/collectors/cgroups.plugin/README.md).

 ## Enable Apache monitoring

 Let's begin by configuring Apache to work with Netdata's [Apache data